 …Behold there are save two churches only; the one is the church of the Lamb of God, and the other is the church of the devil; wherefore, whoso belongeth not to the church of the Lamb of God belongeth to that great church, which is the mother of abominations; and she is the whore of all the earth.
 (1 Nephi 14:10)

-It makes sense why He calls it a living Church, because YOU are living, it also makes sense why His church should be called after His name, because you take upon yourself the name of Christ when baptized, it shouldn’t be called anything else and there is no other nam by which you will be called.
-In this revelation He is describing His church as YOU, those who are at least repentant and come unto Him through the waters of baptism YOU are His literal Church.
+It makes sense why He calls it a living Church because YOU are living (D&C 1:30).
+It also makes sense why His church should be called after His name, because you take upon yourself the name of Christ when you repent and are baptized, it should not be called anything else and there is no other nam by which you will be called.
+In this revelation, He is describing His church as YOU, those who are repentant and come unto Him through the waters of baptism YOU are His literal Church.
 His church is not a brick, mortar, or a 501 (c)3 non-profit building or institution.
 It can only be established and found inside of you.

 The Kingdom of God and the Church of God are different, uniquely different – both have separate and independent roles here on Earth, both are governed by the priesthood but neither controls or governs the other.
 They are both independent of one another, but not independent of the priesthood, both are dependent on the priesthood.